cjpais/writing/serve/reflection/2020/q4_2020/index.md

 ![Red Rock, NV.
 Oct 2020.
 First Climbing Trip](red_rock.jpeg)

+**Table of Contents**

 Wow.
 What a wild 4 months.
 4 months of the unknown.

+If you'd like to skip to the reflection bit, feel free.
+It's at the bottom, however please take a look through the rest of the writing, you might find something interesting :)

 Below will be a summary of everything that I worked on or did during this time.
 However since this is a reflection I'd like to tackle that up front.
 However it was not written until after everything was done.

 There is a theme that runs through this document.
 It is one of play, but also one of distraction.
+Before getting into reflection and analysis here's a table of contents

 ## Quitting Qualcomm